-Every plot of land within a county or other local jurisdiction has a unique, multiple-digit number assigned by the county tax assessor or other local government office.
-The number serves to identify land according to its boundary lines for tax purposes only, and is not part of the land's legal description.
+The number, known as a property parcel number, serves to identify land according to the property lines for tax purposes only, and is not part of the land's legal description.
 Depending on your location, tax officials may refer to it as a parcel number, a property index number or an assessor's parcel number.

 Check for the number on the property's listing sheet, in the tax section of the title report, or on the property deed.

-Ask your real estate agent for the information.
+4. Ask your real estate agent

 Visit the tax assessor's office in person.
 Some offices have self-service computers where you can look up the number.
 Staff members can also provide assistance.